tarantool/doc/doc/reference/reference_sql/sql.rst

 When comparing any value to NULL: |br|
 (for examples in this paragraph assume that column1 in table T contains {NULL, NULL, 1, 2}) |br|
 * value comparison-operator NULL is UNKNOWN (not TRUE and not FALSE), which affects "WHERE condition" because the condition must be TRUE, and does not affect  "CHECK (condition)" because the condition must be either TRUE or UNKNOWN.
 Therefore SELECT * FROM T WHERE column1 > 0 OR column1 < 0 OR column1 = 0; returns only  {1,2}, and the table can have been created with CREATE TABLE T (... column1 INTEGER, CHECK (column1 >= 0)); |br|
 * for any operations that contain the keyword DISTINCT, NULLs are not distinct.
-Therefore SELECT DISTINCT column2 FROM T; will return {1,2,NULL}. |br|
+Therefore SELECT DISTINCT column1 FROM T; will return {NULL,1,2}. |br|
 * for grouping, NULL values sort together.
-Therefore SELECT column2, COUNT(*) FROM T GROUP BY column2; will include a row {NULL, 2}. |br|
+Therefore SELECT column1, COUNT(*) FROM T GROUP BY column1; will include a row {NULL, 2}. |br|
 * for ordering, NULL values sort together and are less than non-NULL values.
-Therefore SELECT column2 FROM T ORDER BY column2; returns {NULL, NULL, 1,2}. |br|
+Therefore SELECT column1 FROM T ORDER BY column1; returns {NULL, NULL, 1,2}. |br|
 * for evaluating a UNIQUE constraint or UNIQUE index, any number of NULLs is okay.
-Therefore CREATE UNIQUE INDEX i ON T (column2); will succeed.
+Therefore CREATE UNIQUE INDEX i ON T (column1); will succeed.

 When comparing a number to a STRING: |br|
-* Numbers come first if implicit casting is not possible.
-For example, ``1 < ''`` is TRUE.
+* If implicit casting is possible, the STRING operand is converted to a number before comparison.
+If implicit casting is not possible, and one of the operands is the name of a column which was defined as SCALAR, and the column is being compared with a number, then number is less than STRING.
+Otherwise, the comparison is not legal.

 When comparing a BOOLEAN to a BOOLEAN: |br|
 TRUE is greater than FALSE.